The impact of visceral osteopathic treatment on the meconium evacuation in very low birth weight infants

 RESULTATE: Die Mekoniumpassage dauerte 7.5 Tage (95% Confidence Interval: 6–9 Tage, n =20 ) in der Interventionsgruppe und 6 Tage (95% Confidence Interval: 5-9 Tage, n = 21) in der Kontrollgruppe (p = 0.11).
 Die osteopathische Behandlung war mit einem um 12 Tage längeren Nahrungsaufbau (p = 0.02) und einem um 44 Tage längeren Krankenhausaufenthalt assoziiert.
 Die Behandlung selbst wurde von allen Patienten gut toleriert.

 SCHLUSSFOLGERUNG: Die Behandlung mit viszeralen osteopathischen Techniken hatte keinen Einfluss auf die Mekoniumausscheidung bei Frühgeborenen unter 1500 Gramm Geburtsgewicht.
 Allerdings hatten die Kinder einen langsameren Nahrungsaufbau und einen längeren Spitalsaufenthalt als die Kinder in der Kontrollgruppe, was als negativer Effekt der Behandlung interpretiert werden muss.
-Weitere klinische Studien mit anderen osteopatischen therapeutischen Ansätzen sind unbedingt erforderlich, da die Anwendung von viszeralen osteopathischen Techniken in dieser Patientengruppe derzeit nicht empfohlen werden kann.
+Weitere klinische Studien mit anderen osteopatischen therapeutischen Ansätzen sind unbedingt erforderlich, da die Anwendung von viszeralen osteopathischen Techniken in dieser Patientengruppe derzeit nicht empfohlen werden kann. - Abstract

 OBJECTIVE: To determine whether the complementary approach of manipulative osteopathic treatment accelerates complete meconium excretion and improves feeding tolerance in very low birth weight infants.